easy-http/mock-builder/README.md

 ### queryParamExists

-Expects a query parameter exists.
+It expects a query parameter exists.

 ```php
 $builder